 Disclaimer: Avatar and all related concepts belong to James Cameron.
-I own nothing save this plot and my characters, Aliane Chacon, Jonathan Selfridge, Juliana Stanford, and Lena.
+I own nothing save this plot and my characters, Aliane Chacon, Jonathan Selfridge, and Juliana Stanford.

 A Trudy Chacon & Norm Spellman Novel

 By Shadow Countess